-Our principal conductor is Andrew Samlal and our assistant conductor is Seth Glabman.
+Our principal conductor is Andrew Samlal and our assistant conductors are Seth Glabman and Michael Hudlin.

 Seth Glabman is a native of New York City.
 He received his master’s degree in music education from Queens College of the City University of New York and his Ph.D in Curriculum and Instruction from the University of Maryland.
 Seth began playing the piano and clarinet before the age of 10 and has dedicated his life to music as a performer, scholar, composer, and teacher.
 He has taught instrumental and general music for 30 years, first in New York and for the past 16 years here in Maryland.
 He has performed as a singer/pianist, clarinetist, and percussionist, and his gun violence prevention song, “How Many Times,” has been featured on WOWD Takoma Park, played and sung by the composer.
 Seth is excited about this new venture with the Greenbelt Community Orchestra!